Lady Helena Gleichen: Later life and death

 Gleichen worked from her father's former studio in St James's Palace opposite Friary Court.
-The family home was a rambling estate called Hellens Manor at Much Marcle in Herefordshire, which was used during World War II by the Tate Gallery for the safe storage of art works.
+In 1934 Lady Helena and Nina Hollings purchased Hellens Manor at Much Marcle in Herefordshire, which was used during World War II by the Tate Gallery for the safe storage of art works.
+They would live here for 9 years, their discovery of the house is described by Lady Helena in her autobiography Contacts and Contrasts.
 During the war, Gleichen organised her estate staff of some 80 men into a private army, whom she taught military tactics and shooting.

 Her memoir, Contacts and Contrasts, illustrated with reproductions of her paintings, was published in 1940.
 She died in 1947, three days before her 74th birthday.
 A memorial plaque to her and her siblings is located at Golders Green Crematorium.

+Lady Helena never married, or had any children.
+She travelled through Europe with Nina Hollings for many years and the two starting living together in 1918 in Gloucestershire.
+The pair moved to Ledbury, Herefordshire in 1939.
+Historian Marlene Eilers Koenig, and various others, have claimed that the two were lovers, and in a relationship for more than twenty years.